Cheapest Car Insurance in Chicago (2026 Rates)

 1. 1

-Bundle auto with home or renters (15-25% off).
-Add multi-car discounts (10-25% per vehicle).
-Combine good driver, paperless billing and automatic payment for 30-40% total savings.
+Bundle auto with home or renters (15% to 25% off).
+Add multi-car discounts (10% to 25% per vehicle).
+Combine good driver, paperless billing and automatic payment for 30% to 40% total savings.

 2. 2

-Move from $500 to $1,000 and save 10-15% annually.
-Only choose what you can afford in cash.
+Move from $500 to $1,000 and save 10% to 15% annually.
+Choose only what you can afford in cash.

 3. 3

-Shop Annually
+Shop annually

 Cheap Chicago Car Insurance: FAQ

-We break down coverage options and costs to help you get the protection you need at the best price.
+We break down coverage options and costs to help you get the financial protection you need at the best price.

 Is car insurance in Chicago expensive?